q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 * [Gesture Based Visually Writing System: Building a Web App Using Flask]({{site.url}}/2020/08/28/gesture-based-visually-writing-system-web-app/)

 ## Before Starting
-Huge credit goes to the pandemic COVID19 and without it, i would have not been another unemployed and the thoughts of writing this blog won't have appear.
-Also the climate change, due to which i usually have blackouts.
+Huge credit goes to the pandemic COVID19 and without it, I would have not been another unemployed and the thoughts of writing this blog won't have appear.
+Also the climate change, due to which I usually have blackouts.

 ## Motivations
 We have seen decades of AI revolutions and from Deep Blue chess to Dota playing agents.
 We are on the competition of achievements.
 Years ago, there was HOG methods and there was nothing like YOLO or RCNN and the world of Computer Vision today is hungry to find new methods.
 There are many researchers and academics working continously to make more AI based systems and the world of Cloud Services has granted huge advantages.
 The world of Open Source has been so great that we can almost get everything's code.
 Now the program can complete our sentence, drawings, can itself talk and many more.
 The list goes on.

 ## How come?
-<strong>Lets describe how am i writing this article now?</strong>
+<strong>Lets describe how am I writing this article now?</strong>

-I was stuck at village with no internet and electricity and i was planning on Region Based method for Corn Infection detection then i started to write using paper and pen.
-Please follow below links about how am i doing(or will be did?) it.
+I was stuck at village with no internet and electricity and I was planning on Region Based method for Corn Infection detection then I started to write using paper and pen.
+Please follow below links about how am I doing(or will be did?) it.
 The thought of <b>what if?</b> came.
 What if we can just move our hand on air and we can actually be able to write something?
 Then rest is on this blog.

 I am doing below tasks currently but some unpredicted electricity problems are affecting me.
 * [Corn Infection Classification](#): Took 3k+ corn images and doing classification using some standard models.